Sonchus Asper aka spiny sowthistle or milkthistle

 Reproduction:

-• One Common Sowthistle plant produces between 4,700 and 8,000 seeds.
+• Common Sowthistle produces between 4,700 and 8,000 seeds.

-Comments: Sow thistles are common hosts for aphids.
+Comments: Sow Thistles are common hosts for aphids.
 Young plants are highly frost tolerant.
-Plants that emerge in the Autumn can overwinter as a rosette of leaves close to the ground, and withstand temperatures down to -18 °C.
+Plants that emerge in the Autumn can over Winter as a rosette of leaves close to the ground, and withstand temperatures down to -18°C.

-Habitat: A common weed of disturbed areas, gardens and waste places
+Habitat: A common weed of disturbed areas, gardens and waste places.

 For more information on weeds check out our weed ID Chart.